brean/docker-ros/README.md

 # Docker and ROS 2 for developers
 This repository should teach you how to work with the [docker engine](https://docs.docker.com/engine/) and the latest stable ROS 2 LTE release [jazzy](https://docs.ros.org/en/jazzy/) in a modern development setup using [Visual Studio Code](https://code.visualstudio.com/) and [Dev Container](https://code.visualstudio.com/docs/devcontainers/create-dev-container).
 It also provides a source of example files and links to examples and projects that you can use to build more complex robot systems.

- - Part 1 introduces a basic ROS 2 and Docker setup with 2 Docker container connected over the internal Docker setup (default configuration)
+ - Part 1 introduces a basic ROS 2 and Docker setup with 2 Docker container connected over the internal Docker setup using **docker compose**.
- - Part 2 and 3 teach details about Docker volumes and handling file changes
+ - Part 2 and 3 teach details about **Docker volumes** and handling file changes
- - Part 4 introduces Dev Container and using breakpoints in VS Code
+ - Part 4 introduces **Dev Container** and using breakpoints in VS Code
- - Part 5 includes visual ros-tools (rviz2) and a different ROS 2 environment that is still simple but shows a more realistic use-case
+ - Part 5 includes visual ros-tools (rviz2) using **xhost** and a different ROS 2 environment that is still simple but shows a more realistic use-case
+ - Part 6 connects to real devices from inside docker, revisiting volumes and the special **device** option.
- - Part 6 looks at integration in other systems, how docker systems are often used in a more classic setup
+ - Part 7 looks at integration and connection to other systems, how docker systems are often used in **server setup**
- - Part 7 discusses dependency management, we evaluate different systems that can be used to manage dependencies, from just using the apt package manager to more robotics specific systems like vcstool or autoproj.
+ - Part 8 discusses dependency management, we evaluate different systems that can be used to manage dependencies, from just using the apt **package manager** to more robotics specific systems like **vcstool** or **autoproj**.
- - Part 8 gives an example on how to deploy the docker image to your robot, how you cross-build it for your robots CPU and some best practices.
+ - Part 9 gives an example on how to deploy the docker image to your robot, how you cross-build using **dockerx** for your robots CPU and some best practices.
- - Part 9 is about docker and networking including possible pitfalls and issues
+ - Part 10 is about docker networking including possible pitfalls and issues with the **Docker network with ROS2**.
- - Part 10 is a bit specific for development at [DFKI-RIC](https://robotik.dfki-bremen.de/en/startpage), we take a look at the Open Source Docker Image Development environment.
+ - Part 11 is a bit specific for development at [DFKI-RIC](https://robotik.dfki-bremen.de/en/startpage), we take a look at the Open Source **Docker Image Development** environment.
 Even if you are not connected to DFKI, maybe it also makes sense for you to use or modify it to streamline your development process.

 This tutorial is directed towards ROS 2 (mostly python) developers who want to accelerate their development process, ROS 2 basics are assumed.